 Schizophrenia symptoms are often unrecognized in the teen years as well.
 As in childhood, the symptoms can resemble other things like:

 Teen symptoms of schizophrenia don’t just mimic other disorders.
 Rather than being seen as early (prodromal) symptoms of the disorder, they can be dismissed as teen angst, the typical moodiness of teens, or a stage to outgrow.

 Recognizing the schizophrenia symptoms in a teenager and schizophrenia symptoms in a child is important so proper treatment can begin.
 When treatment is delayed, the risk of severe schizophrenia and its consequences increases.
 With identification and treatment come a better prognosis and quality of life.

-Peterson, T. (2018, March 28).
-What are the Schizophrenia Symptoms in Children and Teens? , HealthyPlace.
-Retrieved on 2020, October 28 from https://www.healthyplace.com/thought-disorders/schizophrenia-symptoms/what-are-the-schizophrenia-symptoms-in-children-and-teens
+Peterson, T. (2021, December 28).
+What Are the Schizophrenia Symptoms in Children and Teens? , HealthyPlace.
+Retrieved on 2024, February 28 from https://www.healthyplace.com/thought-disorders/schizophrenia-symptoms/what-are-the-schizophrenia-symptoms-in-children-and-teens